Descanonge/tomate/doc/source/filegroup.rst

   sst_%(time:Y)-%(time:Y:dummy)
   sst_%(time:Y)-%(time:Y:custom=\d\d\d\d:dummy)

-More use cases are presentey in the :doc:`tutorial` and examples.
+More use cases are presented in the :doc:`tutorial` and examples.

 Loading